 - Claudia Mollidor, PhD Social Psychology 2013 – Associate Director in the Social Research Institute at Ipsos MORI.
 In her current role, Claudia works within the Education, Children and Families team, but is regularly involved in projects of the Health team as well as the Evaluation and Policy Unit.
 Her main clients are the Department for Education and the Department for Communities and Local Government.
 Claudia’s work covers both large-scale longitudinal qualitative and quantitative studies (especially with children and vulnerable people) as well as smaller scale, shorter term projects.
 Claudia completed her PhD while working part-time in a research consultancy in Melbourne, Australia.

-- Sasha Jesperson, PhD Government 2014 – Director, St Mary’s University Twickenham, Centre for the Study of Modern Slavery and previously Research Analyst, National Security and Resilience, RUSI.
+- Sasha Jesperson, PhD Government 2014 – is a Consultant in migration, organised crime and human trafficking.
+She has worked as a Director at Aktis and at St Mary’s University Twickenham, Centre for the Study of Modern Slavery and previously as Research Analyst in National Security and Resilience at RUSI.
 Sasha’s research focuses on the role of organised crime in facilitating human trafficking, and the potential of development in preventing trafficking.
 Before this Sasha was leading research on organised crime at the Royal United Services Institute, working closely with government departments to ensure that research is useful for strengthening policymaking on organised crime.
 Since completing her PhD she has been seeking to shape the policy agenda through her research.

-- Donna Baillie, PhD Social Psychology 2016 – DHB Research Consulting Ltd. Donna is a senior consultant specialising in user research for the public and third sectors.
-Her most recent clients include the Ministry of Justice, the Department for International Trade, and the Department for Business, Energy, and Industrial Strategy.
+- Donna Baillie, PhD Social Psychology 2016 – Donna is a senior consultant specialising in user research for the public and third sectors.
+Her clients include the Ministry of Justice, the Department for International Trade, and the Department for Business, Energy, and Industrial Strategy.

 One-to-one appointments and further information